 RETAINER AND PAYMENT POLICY

 Unfortunately, due to the nature of the areas of the law practice, it is impossible to predict the amount the services will cost.
-Preparation of a separation agreement, for example, may cost from $700 up to $4,000, depending on the situation.
-The process of preparation of a separation agreement may involve extensive negotiations with the opposing party, consultations with a client, and even retainer of an expert to evaluate a party’s business.
+Preparation of a separation agreement, for example, may cost from $1,000 up to $8,000, depending on the situation.
+The process of preparation of a separation agreement may involve extensive negotiations with opposing party, consultations with a client, and even retainer of an expert to evaluate a party’s business.
 As a result, there is no fixed rate for any service we do.

 Cost of an independent legal advice will also depend on the amount of work a lawyer has to perform.
 Consultation with respect to a simple 2-page employment contract will cost obviously less than explanation of a complex separation agreement.